No Religiosity. No Rituals.

 We don't do “religion” - we strive for relationship.

-When you’re ready, we offer service Sunday mornings at 10:00am.
+When you’re ready, we meet at Big Iron Town in Pleasant Hill, Sunday mornings at 10:00am.

 Come a bit early to have some coffee and visit.

-We also offer small-group Bible study before the service, if you like to learn and participate with others in thematic lessons and scripture discussions.
+We also offer small-group Bible study at 9:00am before the service, if you’d like to learn and participate with others in thematic lessons and scripture discussions — a safe place to ask questions.

-Listen in to the experiences of a few people, grateful for God’s blessings …
+Listen in to the experiences of a couple people, grateful for God’s blessings …

 Y'vonne Meier